 “What have you been able to find out?”
 Foxwell asked.

 “Rilidium poisoning - both Leia and her father,” the Chief Medical Officer replied.

-“Her father’s autopsy and laboratory tests confirm enough rilidium in his system to kill five adults,” Dr. Rivera replied.
-Fortunately, all starship medical departments carry the standard protocol medical kits to counter the effects of her level of absorbed radiation dose.
+“Her father’s autopsy and laboratory tests confirm enough rilidium in his system to kill five adults,” the doctor replied.
+Fortunately, all Starship medical departments carry the standard protocol medical kits to counter the effects of her level of absorbed radiation dose.
 She’s receiving treatment intravenously and is showing signs of improvement.
 The, ‘how or why it occurred’ part of it is unknown at this time.
 I’ll provide an update this evening.
 She’s not in any condition to be questioned presently.”